DSACMS/npd_csviper/ReadMe.md

 * Provides support for post-processing scripts and raw-sql

-It supports PostgreSQL, with intentions to support MySQL eventually, and is designed for scenarios where the database is hosted remotely while the CSV file resides on the local machine.
+It supports PostgreSQL and is designed for scenarios where the database is hosted remotely while the CSV file resides on the local machine.

 ## Features